-Have you been wondering how to make those beautiful glitter-filled Christmas ornaments you’ve been seeing all over the place?
-I’ll show you how to make these easy DIY glitter ornaments with Polycrylic- it’s so simple!
+Have you been wondering how to make those beautiful glitter-filled Christmas decorations you’ve been seeing all over the place during the holiday season?
+I’ll show you how to make these easy DIY glitter Christmas ornaments with Polycrylic- it’s so simple!

 Recently, I was shopping for glitter on Etsy.
 You know, just normal everyday glitter shopping.
 (You do that too, right?)

 I needed some pretty glitter for a snow globe Starbucks double-walled tumbler I needed to make and I didn’t want to use the boring old glitter I had laying around.

 Yes, I just said boring glitter, I don’t know what’s wrong with me.
 (BTW, you can check out the Snow Globe Tumbler tutorial right here!)